jptaranto/typey/README.md

 ### Getting started

 Just like in compass Vertical Rhythm we define our base font size and line height first.
-In typey, all sizes are defined in `px` or `pt` only.
+In typey, all sizes are defined in `px` only.

 ```sass
 $base-font-size:    16px;
 $base-line-height:  24px;
 ```

-We also need to define the base unit that the functions and mixins will output. you can use `px`, `pt` (for print stylesheets), `rem` or `em`.
+We also need to define the base unit that the functions and mixins will output. you can use `rem`, `em` or `px`.

 ```sass
 $base-unit: rem;